Versus (2000 film): Release

 Versus held its premiere at the Tokyo International Fantastic Film Festival on October 29, 2000.

 Reception

-Review aggregation website Rotten Tomatoes has a 73% approval based on 15 reviews with an average score of 6.5/10.
-The Rolling Stone called the film "A Japanese zombies-vs.-gangsters action-horror comedy that plays like Quentin Tarantino remaking THE EVIL DEAD while on a speed binge".
-Sight & Sound praised the film by commenting "With Kurosawa-style swordplay, martial arts and elaborately choreographed gun battles".
-Harry Knowles of Ain't It Cool News commented on the film "I've never seen anything like it, it's a new kind of movie."
-B.P. called the film "Poetic and splendid, this movie thrilled me" and MADMOVIE claimed "Hollywood made Hong Kong-style movies will never come close to his (Ryuhei Kitamura) movie."
+Review aggregation website Rotten Tomatoes has a 75% approval based on 15 reviews with an average score of 6.5/10.

+ScreenAnarchy said, "In 2000, Japanese director Ryuhei Kitamura unleashed unto the world one of the greatest offerings of Japanese cult cinema: Versus."

+Harry Knowles of Ain't It Cool News commented on the film, "One of the most fun horror - action - comedy - cult films I've seen in a very, very long time."

+DVD Talk called Versus, “A low budget exercise in style over substance, Versus, is, nevertheless, a pretty fun watch.
+It isn't a perfect film, however.”

 Alternate cuts

 There are three different cuts of Versus, the original cut, the R-rated cut, and the Ultimate Edition.
 Prior to being released commercially in the United States in 2004, DVD distributor Media Blasters produced an R-rated edited cut which removed the film's gore scenes.
 As a result, the R-rated cut is four minutes shorter than the original cut.
 Around that same time, Ultimate Versus was produced and released which featured ten minutes of new footage as well as some alterations.